reillypascal/personalsite-ssg/pages/posts/2025/04/a-grimoire-of-shell-scripts.md

 slug=$(echo $name | tr '[:upper:]' '[:lower:]' | tr -cd '[:alnum:] ' | tr -s " " "-")
 ```

 I put my posts in the folder `posts/<year>/<month>/`, and for that I need the year and date.
 Getting the date is pretty simple — just use the `date` command.
 Creating the variables just requires the formatting strings described [here](https://ss64.com/bash/date.html) to get ISO format (for the post frontmatter date tag), and the year and month (for the folders).
 I use the same syntax as above with the brackets substituting for the `test` command to check if the required file path exists, and create the necessary folders if not.
+The `-d` flag for `test` [checks if the file exists and is a directory](https://www.man7.org/linux/man-pages/man1/test.1.html).

 ```sh
 isodate=$(date +"%Y-%m-%dT%H:%M:%S%z")